Cumulocity-IoT/cumulocity-iot-replacement-wizard-plugin/README.md

 - ExternalID of old device object in C8Y of type c8y_Serial will be changed to new externalID.
 ExternalID is now 9876
 - New device object in C8Y will be deleted
 - Old deviceuser (devic_1234) will be deleted (checking if really a device user before deleting)
+- Audit entry will be created
+- Event will be created
+- Managed object will be updated with fragment about latest replacement

 ### Limitations